 From time to time, we may be involved in legal proceedings or subject to claims incident to the ordinary course of business.
-While the outcome of any such proceedings cannot be predicted with certainty, as of December 31, 2022, we were not a party to any litigation or legal proceedings that, in the opinion of our management, are probable to have a material adverse effect on our business.
-Regardless of the outcome, such proceedings or claims can have an adverse impact on us because of defense and settlement costs, diversion of resources and other factors.
+While the outcome of any such proceedings cannot be predicted with certainty, as of December 31, 2023, we were not a party to any litigation or legal proceedings that, in the opinion of our management, are probable to have a material adverse effect on our business.
+Regardless of the outcome, such proceedings or claims can have an adverse impact on us because of defense and settlement costs, diversion of resources, reputational harm, and other factors, and there can be no assurances that favorable outcomes will be obtained.